 I worried and stressed about my test results every time.
 I googled everything (as you do).
 Thankfully, my liver was clear.
 I should have been happy.
 I was completely healthy but it felt like we were back at square one.
 I wanted so much for there to be something wrong.
 I know it’s terrible to say that but it’s how I felt in my confused and heartbroken mind at the time.

 Now, it was Joel’s turn.
 Up until this point we had both assumed it must be me.
 I took on a lot of the burden.
 This hasn’t been anyone’s fault, it’s just the assumption you make unfortunately in those early days.
-He was very anxious about the process of submitting his sperm for analysis but stepped up to the challenge and his results came back okay, not great, just okay (we can’t even remember exactly what they were so I won’t guess) and we were given no reason whatsoever why we couldn’t get pregnant by his doctor.
-I then had an internal ultrasound scan in September 2017 – on our 2nd wedding anniversary (sigh*) – but that was all good as well.
+He was very anxious about the process of submitting his sperm for analysis but stepped up and his results came back okay, not great, just okay (count 15 million) and we were given no exact reason whatsoever why we couldn’t get pregnant by his doctor.
+I then had an internal ultrasound scan in September 2017 – on our 2nd wedding anniversary (sigh*) but that was all good as well.
 We fully became apart of the ‘Unexplained Infertility Club’ and my researching and anxiety went into overdrive.

 In late 2017, we took our foot off the accelerator and gave ourselves a break from seeking help.
 I started a new job which kept me busy, we worked on projects around the house, had nice holidays and lots of weddings.
 Our lives were full and we were happy again.
 We even added two lovely cats to the family, which was the best thing we’ve done throughout all the heartache.
 We love them so much.
 We of course, kept trying.
 I learnt more about the ‘Fertility Awareness Method’ and tracked my basal body temperature (BBT) every morning.
 I went vegan and followed a very strict regime of vitamins.
 I even started having (stupidly expensive) acupuncture sessions once a week and the specialist became my therapist (whether he liked it or not).
 I became a walking, talking, self-taught expert on everything fertility.
 You name it, we tried it in 2017!
 We had moments of sadness, grief and anger that it still wasn’t happening but looking back, I remember feeling a little more content than in the first year.